top of page

 Martin Eichinger and Representative Rob Nosse speaking at Art at the Geode

-Thank you, Rob, for your time, your insights, and your commitment to making Portland a better place for all.
-We hope to welcome you back to Art at the Geode soon!
+Thank you once again, Rob, for your insights and your unwavering commitment to making Portland a better place for all.
+Let’s keep this important conversation going!

 by Martin Eichinger